msypniewski511/modern_full_stack_react/backend/README.md

-# Modern Full-Stack React Projects / Chapter 5 / Backend
+# Modern Full-Stack React Projects

 _Deploying the Application with Docker and CI/CD_